 What would you do if you recognized significant problems within your institution which could negatively affect your work, learning and future?
 What would you do if the official channels for reporting problems, non-compliances and violations returned only resistance and hostility?
 Or even marked you for retaliation, harassment or termination?
-Perhaps you would start to inquire more deeply, go outside of the unresponsive official channels, look for allies in similar situations, drive transparency, and spread awareness in the hopes of encouraging compliance and change.
+Perhaps you would start to inquire more deeply, go outside of the unresponsive official channels, look for allies in similar situations, drive transparency, and spread awareness in the hopes of encouraging compliance, change and even protection from harms.

 Have you ever: